 I solved these problems using basic maths and the triangle calculations of the Pythagorean Theorem, and the imaginary straight line that goes from my eye, through the sights, to the aiming area.

 What I’ve done is create a right triangle with vertex (the corners of the triangle) at the height of the center of the target and also the center of my eye.

-Knowing the distance at home from myself to the target I can calculate the size of the triangle and with it the height: to keep the same line of sight angle I have to raise the distance line.
+Knowing the distance from myself to the target at home I can calculate the size of the triangle and with it the height: to keep the same line of sight angle I have to raise the distance line.

 How to Use the Target Size and Height Calculator

-So here is the calculator.
+Download the calculator.
 To use it you just have to put on your shooting shoes and have someone measure the distance from the floor to the center of your eye while in shooting position.
 Then you can adapt the fields that have a yellowish background to your needs, starting by choosing an event from the list under Event.

 I have included official heights and sizes of the black for different ISSF events to the right, the light blue cells.
 You can use them as reference or measure at your club (the height of the target in mine is at 141.5cm, well within the 5cm allowance of the ISSF for air pistol), but it may be good that you change it a bit regularly, as not all ranges setup the targets at exactly the same height.
 You want to be able to learn to get the right sensations even if there are changes.

 There is an unaccounted small distance also from the 10m mark to your eye, so this should have a small impact on the angle of your arm.
 I’ve not yet figured out how much to add.
-It may not be precise enough for a rocket, but it should be more than precise enough for me 🙂
+It may not be precise enough for a rocket, but it should be more than precise enough for shooting 🙂

 To print the targets you have the total size in the bottom and also the relation to the original size (as a number, a fraction and a percentage).
 You can get some PDF targets here and use the printing dialog to scale it to the needed size.
 Check with a ruler afterwards that the size is good.